Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 1. It's text-based.
 2. Its variables can hold arbitrary things.
-3. The instruction set itself provides no way to represent binary values in text format - however variables can hold binary variables per runtime implementation.
+3. The instruction set itself provides no way to represent binary values in text format - however variables can hold binary variables per runtime implementation<!--(Remark) E.g. As payload reference?
+Needs a bit clarification here.-->.
 Parcel Standard Libraries will define functions that provides conversion of plain-text to binary.
 4. PIS on its own DO NOT define functional programs - all such functionalities require functions, which are provided by the runtime.

 All implementations must provide those variable names (the `$` has no significance):